-Support for Transport Layer Security (TLS) version 1.0 and 1.1 is deprecated and will end on August 13, 2020.
+Support for Transport Layer Security (TLS) version 1.0 and 1.1 is deprecated and will end in one of future releases.

 Why we deprecated this feature

 RFC-7525 explains why it is recommended to stop using TLS version 1.0 and 1.1 and adopt TLS version 1.2 and higher.
 There are no fixes or patches that can adequately fix SSL or deprecated TLS, therefore switching to a secure alternative is crucial.
 As of the beginning of 2020, TLS version 1.0 and 1.1 have been or will soon be removed from the main web browsers.

 The latest versions of the main web browsers and programming languages already support the TLS newer versions (1.2 and higher).
 If you use one of those versions, you are not affected.